jdfrens/calvincs/README.md

-# Website for the Computer Science Department at Calvin College
+# FORMER Website for the Computer Science Department at Calvin College

+**This is no longer used or maintained, and it's so very old that it's probably the worst Rails example which will teach you how to do things wrong.**

-This is a Ruby on Rails app for the Computer Science Department at Calvin College.
-It's been developed almost entirely by one person stumbling his way through Rails.
+This ~is~was a Ruby on Rails app for the Computer Science Department at Calvin College.
+It's developed almost entirely by one person stumbling his way through Rails.

 Potential features of the site: